ArdaCul/cs210-website/README.md

 This project explores the seasonal patterns in my Spotify listening history.
 The analysis includes insights into daily song counts, most-listened genres per season, and top 10 artists for each season.
 The project also features an interactive website that visually presents the findings with interactive charts and a unique music playback experience.

+## Deployment

+Please find the website deployed at the following url: cs210-website.vercel.app

 ## Project Structure

 The project is divided into several components: